 A Parks and Recreation update was mailed to all property owners within the Township on July 15, 2022.
 Said notice indicated that the Township was working on a 5-Year Parks and Recreation Plan and in order to obtain public input, a survey was created and would be available until 8/24/22.
-Notices were posted at Township Hall, online, at Greilickville Harbor Park, and Cherry Bend Park.
 The notice provided a QR code to the survey, but also indicated that hard copies of the survey were available online as well as at Township Hall.
 Lastly, the notice indicated that the Committee would hold a public input session on August 10, 2022.